 Although not required by CCV, students are encouraged to secure personal liability insurance in advance of their internship.
+Some internship sites will require this before placement.

 By signing here, I agree to abide by the conditions stated above during and after my placement by the Community College of Vermont in an internship at a clinical facility for educational purposes.